 With SharePoint, many businesses can do this without the need of an external developer.
 And the integration with OneDrive and other Microsoft 365 products is superb, too.

 Looking to get more out of your Microsoft 365 license?
 Or are you ready to make the switch to Microsoft 365?
-Blue Ridge Technology is your Asheville partner for Microsoft 365 migration and integration.
+Blue Ridge Technology is your Asheville partner for Microsoft teams and Microsoft 365 migration and integration.
 Reach out today to see what we can do for you!